ansible-collections/pravic/docs/adr/0001-why-pravic.md

 ### Resource Declaration

 A resource definition should be the authoritative view of the state or status of a resource.
 The definition provides a configuration as code view of the desired state of the resource.
 This differs from Ansible's existing task-based approach to cloud automation by abstracting the individual steps necessary to achieve the desired state, which can involve many modules and tasks which must be executed in a strict order for many cloud services today.
+An example resource definition might look something like this:
 ```yaml
 ---
 resources: